-- May not shoot a mourning dove unless the bird is flying. - May not hunt mourning doves with a shotgun capable of holding more than three shells. - May not hunt mourning doves in a state park or recreation area, except that portion of Angostura State Recreation Area lying west of the dam and Shadehill State Recreation Area. - May not hunt mourning doves within road rights-of-way.
+- May not shoot a mourning dove unless the bird is flying. - May not hunt mourning doves with a shotgun capable of holding more than three shells. - May not hunt mourning doves in a state park or recreation area, except that portion of Angostura State Recreation Area lying west of the dam, Shadehill State Recreation Area, and the portions of Oahe Downstream Recreation Area located west of SD Highway 1806 or any portion of a state park or recreation area posted as open. - May not hunt mourning doves within road rights-of-way.